 Osceola Street Elementary School is a public elementary school in Los Angeles.
 The principal of Osceola Street Elementary School is Julie Maravilla.
-407 students attend Osceola Street Elementary School and identify primarily as Hispanic; Black, non-Hispanic; and White, non-Hispanic.
-45% of the Osceola Street Elementary School students are "limited in English proficiency."
-83% of the 407 students here are paying reduced lunch prices.
+407 students go to Osceola Street Elementary School and identify as Hispanic; Black, non-Hispanic; and White, non-Hispanic.
+45% of the Osceola Street Elementary School students have "limited English proficiency."
+83% of the 407 students here have subsidized lunches.
 The student to teacher ratio at Osceola Street Elementary School is 18:1.
 Santa Rosa / Bishop Alemany is one of the nearest elementary schools.

 |Native American or Native Alaskan||0.8%||0.3%|